-Hostellerie de Plaisance, St-Emilion
+Hotel de Pavie, St-Emilion

 Le Vieux Logis, Tremolat

 Originally built in the 16thC as a monastery, this Relais & Châteaux historic property has been completely reimagined as a well-appointed luxurious hotel.
 Every spacious and comfortable guest room has its own unique decor, using antiques and often rustic country pieces.
 The tranquil outdoor pool and stunning gardens are the perfect place to kick back after a day of riding.
-View hotel website »

-- Use of a customized Cannondale bike: a hybrid, a racing bike with drop bars, or a racing bike with flat bars, equipped with handlebar bag and helmet
+- Use of a customized hybrid or a racing bike with drop bars, equipped with handlebar bag and helmet

 - Services of B&R guide(s) and support van